 Bind as DBTYPE_IUNKNOWN and use streaming.

 If bound to DBTYPE_IUNKNOWN, ISequentialStream stream functionality is used.
-The SQL Server Native Client OLE DB provider supports binding output parameters as DBTYPE_IUNKNOWN for large value data types to facilitate scenarios where a stored procedure returns these data types as return values which will be exposed as DBTYPE_IUNKNOWN to the client.
+The OLE DB Driver for SQL Server supports binding output parameters as DBTYPE_IUNKNOWN for large value data types.
+This is to support scenarios where a stored procedure returns these data types as return values, which will be returned as DBTYPE_IUNKNOWN to the client.

 Storage Object Limitations

-The SQL Server Native Client OLE DB provider can support only a single open storage object.
+The OLE DB Driver for SQL Server can support only a single open storage object.
 Attempts to open more than one storage object (to get a reference on more than one ISequentialStream interface pointer) return DBSTATUS_E_CANTCREATE.

-In the SQL Server Native Client OLE DB provider, the default value of the DBPROP_BLOCKINGSTORAGEOBJECTS read-only property is VARIANT_TRUE.
-This indicates that if a storage object is active, some methods (other than those on the storage objects) will fail with E_UNEXPECTED.
+In the OLE DB Driver for SQL Server, the default value of the DBPROP_BLOCKINGSTORAGEOBJECTS read-only property is VARIANT_TRUE.
+Therefore, if a storage object is active, some methods (other than methods on the storage objects) will fail with E_UNEXPECTED.

-The length of data presented by a consumer-implemented storage object must be made known to the SQL Server Native Client OLE DB provider when the row accessor that references the storage object is created.
+The length of data presented by a consumer-implemented storage object must be made known to the OLE DB Driver for SQL Server when the row accessor that references the storage object is created.
 The consumer must bind a length indicator in the DBBINDING structure used for accessor creation.

-If a row contains more than a single large data value and DBPROP_ACCESSORDER is not DBPROPVAL_AO_RANDOM, the consumer must either use a SQL Server Native Client OLE DB provider cursor-supported rowset to retrieve row data or process all large data values before retrieving other row values.
-If DBPROP_ACCESSORDER is DBPROPVAL_AO_RANDOM, the SQL Server Native Client OLE DB provider caches all the xml data types as binary large objects (BLOBs) so that it can be accessed in any order.
+If a row contains more than a single large data value and DBPROP_ACCESSORDER is not DBPROPVAL_AO_RANDOM, the consumer must either use an OLE DB Driver for SQL Server cursor-supported rowset to retrieve row data or process all large data values before retrieving other row values.
+If DBPROP_ACCESSORDER is DBPROPVAL_AO_RANDOM, the OLE DB Driver for SQL Server caches all the xml data types as binary large objects (BLOBs) so that it can be accessed in any order.